Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Experiments

 \section{Experiments}

 We evaluate our proposed agent on a set of physically-embedded game environments.
 We follow ideas from \cite{mirza2020_physembplan} but consider single-player games which in principle enable full control over the environment without the existence of an opponent.
 We chose \emph{LightsOut} and \emph{TileSwap} as board games which are embedded in a physical manipulation scenario with \emph{Cursor}, \emph{Reacher} or \emph{Jaco} manipulators (see Fig.~\ref{fig:embedded_environments}).
 The \LightsOut game (see Figure~\ref{fig:embedded_environments}) consists of a $5 \times 5$ board of fields.
 Each field has a binary illumination state of \emph{on} or \emph{off}.
 By pushing a field, its illumination state and the state of the (non-diagonally) adjacent fields toggles.
 At the beginning of the game, the player is presented a board where some fields are on and the others are off.
 The task of the player is to determine a set of fields to push to obtain a board where all fields are off.
 The symbolic observation in all \LightsOut environments represents the illumination state of all 25 fields on the board $\mathcal{Z} = \{0, 1\}^{5\times5}$.
 In \TileSwap (see Fig.~\ref{fig:embedded_environments}) a $3 \times 3$ board is covered by chips numbered from 0 to 8 (each field contains exactly one chip).
 Initially, the chips are randomly assigned to fields.
 Two chips can be swapped if they are placed on (non-diagonally) adjacent fields.
 The game is successfully finished after a number of swap operations if the chips are placed on the board in ascending order.
 In all \TileSwap environments the symbolic observation represents whether the i-th chip is located on the j-th field $\mathcal{Z} = \{0, 1\}^{9\times9}$.
 To ensure feasibility, we apply a number of random moves (pushes/swaps) to the goal board configuration of the respective game.
 We quantify the difficulty of a particular board configuration by the number of moves required to solve the game.
-We ensure disjointness of board configurations used for training and testing through a hashing algorithm (see sec.~\ref{sec:suppl_env_details}).
+We ensure disjointness of board configurations used for training and testing through a hashing algorithm (see supp. material).
+A board game move (``push'' in \LightsOut , ``swap'' in \TileSwap) is triggered by the manipulator's end effector touching a particular position on the board.
+We use three manipulators of different complexity (see Fig.~\ref{fig:embedded_environments}).
+The \emph{Cursor} manipulator can be navigated on the 2D game board by commanding $x$ and $y$ displacements.
+The board coordinates are $x, y \in [0, 1]$, the maximum displacement per timestep is $\Delta x, \Delta y = 0.2$.
+A third action triggers a push (\LightsOut) or swap (\TileSwap) at the current position of the cursor.
+The \Reacher~\cite{tassa2018dmcontrolsuite} manipulator consists of a two-link arm with two rotary joints.
+The position of the end effector in the 2D plane can be controlled by external torques applied to the two rotary joints.
+As for the \emph{Cursor} manipulator an additional action triggers a game move at the current end effector coordinates.
+The \Jaco manipulator \cite{campeaulecours2017kinova} is a 9-DoF robotic arm whose joints are velocity-controlled at 10Hz.
+It has an end-effector with three ``fingers'' which can touch the underlying board to trigger game moves.
+The arm is reset to a random configuration above the board around the board's center after a game move (details in supplementary material).
+By combining the games of \LightsOut and \TileSwap with the \Cursor, \Reacher and \Jaco manipulators we obtain six environments.
+For the step limit for skill execution we set $10$ steps on \Cursor and $50$ steps in \Reacher and \Jaco environments.
+With our experiments we aim at answering the following research questions: \textbf{R1:} How many distinct skills are learned by \agent?
+Does \agent learn all 25 (12) possible moves in \LightsOut (\TileSwap) reliably? \textbf{R2:} How do our design choices contribute to the performance of \agent? \textbf{R3:} How well does \agent perform in solving the posed tasks in comparison to other flat and hierarchical RL approaches? \textbf{R4:} Can our \agent also be trained and applied on a real robot?